Closing date: 31 July 2025

 8. Evaluation and selection process

 All applications will be assessed before the final decision is made.
-The assessment will be based on the “Key Funding Criteria” outlined in Section D of the Application form, including the following:
+The assessment will be based on the “Key Funding Criteria” outlined in Section D of the Application Form, including the following:

-b) Quality of project design and use of innovative and cost-effective approaches;
+- Quality of project design and use of innovative and cost-effective approaches;

-c) Clearly articulated, realistic and measurable outcomes;
+- Clearly articulated, realistic and measurable outcomes;

-d) Level of stakeholders’ involvement and participation;
+- Level of stakeholders’ involvement and participation;

-e) Accurate and realistic budget.
+- Accurate and realistic budget.

 9. Final decision and notification

-All applicants shall be notified of the outcome by 31 January 2025.
+All applicants shall be notified of the outcome by 31 January 2026.